reillypascal/personalsite-ssg/pages/posts/2025/05/may-2025-iwc.md

 Chris chose this month's theme of “[small web communities](https://thoughts.uncountable.uk/may-2025-indieweb-carnival-small-web-communities/).”
 I'm writing about making it easier to become part of a small web community on the IndieWeb: some potential inroads, potential problems, and open questions I have.

+UPDATE: if you're interested in making your own site, [Coyote has a helpful guide here](https://osteophage.neocities.org/essays/you-can-make-a-website)—please check it out!

 ## Barriers to Joining the IndieWeb

 Max Böck (writing back in 2022) [succinctly captures](https://mxb.dev/blog/the-indieweb-for-everyone/) an issue that's been on my mind lately, observing that